sd2379/docs-oxd-prod/3.1.0/sources/index.md

 ## Overview

 The oxd server is designed to work as a standalone service demon via sockets.
-By default, oxd server is restricted to `localhost`, which means the oxd-server APIs can only be reached by services running locally on the server.
+By default, the oxd-server is restricted to `localhost`, which means the oxd-server APIs can only be reached by services running locally on the server.

-With the oxd-https-extension marked `True` in the config file, apps can call oxd-server over the web using `https`.
+With the oxd-https-extension running, apps can call your oxd-server over the web using `https`.

 In addition to a simple REST API, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.